 When it comes to nutrition, things are a bit different.
-Since nutrition doesn’t require live coaching, you have more flexibility to deal with this aspect.
+Since nutritional coaching doesn’t require a live session, you have more flexibility to deal with this aspect.

 Nutrition coaching does require a bit more feedback and communication than fitness coaching since food and eating habits are a bit more challenging to modify and adhere to.
 For this, simply keeping in touch with clients over text regularly with perhaps a weekly catch-up call will suffice.

 To make your service delivery more effective, encourage your clients to make use of exercise and nutrition tracker apps as well as wearable fitness trackers.